 Tags: Windows 7, Windows Vista

-- safely downgrading windows 7 to windows XP
+- how to downgrade windows 7 to xp without windows old

 - How to Change and Use Timezone (Tzutil) in Windows 7